Inclusion Takes Both Person-Centered and Community-Centered Work

 …organize art buyers who appreciate outsider artists to expand the market for the work of artists who have come late to formal training

-…shape a new market among congregations, disability rights organizations neighbourhood associations, and local small business associations who would buy art as an expression of their diverse self-interests.
+…shape a new market among congregations, disability and/or mental health rights organizations neighbourhood associations, and local small business associations who would buy art as an expression of their diverse self-interests.